ramzankamoto/23550716-essay/README.md

 illustrate risk parity construction.
 Similarly, I take the top 10 tickers on the last date and use those for the rest of my analysis.

-Some things I was able to do well and others I. First, I was able to get nice plots showing the weight and risk contribution under risk parity portfolio conditions.
+Some things I was able to do well and others I struggled.
+First, I was able to get nice plots showing the weight and risk contribution under risk parity portfolio conditions.
 I was also able to compare risk parity and tangency portfolio weights side by side. constructing the tangency portfolio proved difficult.
 I initially tried to follow the Palomar vignette but my portfolio failed to optimize.
-Then, I opted for CVXR whoch worked but then i struggled to get the rolling weights stacked bar chart.
+Then, I opted for CVXR which worked but then I struggled to get the rolling weights stacked bar chart.
 In the end I abandoned the tangency portfolio at this stage.
 In the essay, I discuss based on what I have seen in the literature but not with a plot of my own.